tonishii/PhilJunction/README.md

 ```

 The frontend should now be accessible at http://localhost:3000 (default Vite port).
 The backend should be accessible at http://localhost:3001 (default Express port).

-run this command for both front-end and back-end.
-Front-end should run a vite server, and back-end should run nodemon.

-### Environment Variables
+### Troubleshooting
 Ensure that the environment is properly configured for both the frontend and backend.

-### Troubleshooting

 If you encounter a *"Port already in use"* error,
 make sure the ports used by your backend and frontend (default 3001 for backend, 3000 for frontend) are not in use by other applications.